Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Our Online Learning Algorithm

-\paragraph{\textbf{Computing the gradient estimator.}} As illustrated in Figure \ref{fig: algor flow}, we also discard the data at the beginning of each cycle (i.e., $\hat{W}_l(t)$ for $t\in[0,\alpha T_k]$ in cycle $l$) in order to reduce the bias due to transient queueing dynamics incurred by the changes of the control parameters.
+As illustrated in Figure \ref{fig: algor flow}, we also discard the data at the beginning of each cycle (i.e., $\hat{W}_l(t)$ for $t\in[0,\alpha T_k]$ in cycle $l$) in order to reduce the bias due to transient queueing dynamics incurred by the changes of the control parameters.
 We call $[0, \alpha T_k]$ the warm-up period of cycle $l$.
 Thus, we give the following system performance estimator under control $x_l$, $l\in\{2k-1, 2k\}$:

 and the corresponding FD gradient estimator